nikkorap/NOLiveryPlus/README.md

 	* In the inspector (lower-right), under 'AssetBundle', click the dropdown and select `New…`.
 		(If you don't see it, it might be hidden, in the lower edge of the inspector window is a bar `Example ============`, click on it)
 	* Name it something, preferably same to the livery name.
-	* Only 1 prefab per bundle is allowed.
+	* Only 1 prefab per bundle is allowed, except for the extra radome prefab.
+ 	* If you have a prefab object for the radome, assign it to the same assetbundle too.

 4. **Build & Export**:
 	* Clear the folder `LiveryPlus/Assets/AssetBundles` or unity might not actually build or update it.